PlanB-Network/bitcoin-learning-management-system/README.md

 `pnpm run dev:db:migrate`

-Once the database is updated, add new schemas, if needed, in the schema pacakge.
+Once the database is updated, add new schemas, if needed, in the schema package.

 Once done, create the associated types running :